Joerg-Schultz/Introduction_to_Programming/README.md

 11. [for and ranges](./ControlStatements/for.md): Where you will execute a code block for a given number of times.
 12. [Android: Add real functionality to button](./DiceApp/addfunctionstobutton.md): Where you will add some real functionality to your button.

-[Bonus Section](./ProgrammingTools/git.md): Make your code available to the whole word by by following the second action point.
+[Bonus Section](./ProgrammingTools/git.md): Make your code available to the whole word by following the second action point.

 #### 4. Collections
 13. [Lists](./Collections/lists.md): Where you will work with a container that can hold multiple things